 Standing Mixers from Kitchenaid have become kitchen icons over the last 100 years.
 They can be seen everywhere, from baking competitions to sitcom kitchens.
 Many baking fanatics have been dreaming about owning their own for years.

-When it comes to choosing the right Kitchenaid standing mixer things begin to get a little complicated.
-Kitchenaid has over 7 different types of standing mixer, and it’s hard to even know where to start.
+When choosing the right Kitchenaid standing mixer things begin to get a little complicated.
+Kitchenaid has over 7 different types of standing mixers, and it’s hard even to know where to start.

-This article is for those of you who are looking for a mixer to use at home for casual baking.
-If you want a mixer that you can use in a more professional capacity check out our reviews of the Professional 600 series.
+This article is for those of you looking for a mixer to use at home for casual baking.
+If you want a mixer that you can use more professionally, check out our reviews of the Professional 600 series.

 Kitchenaid has been selling standing mixers for over 100 years now.
 The company launched in 1919 with one of America’s first automated egg beaters.
 They got their name from one of the developer’s wives who said ‘I don’t care what you call it, it’s the best kitchen aid I’ve ever had.’

 The brand quickly grew in popularity, however, things really picked up for them after they partnered with designer Egmont Arens.
 Arens helped the brand create their iconic K5 design that went on to win dozens of awards and is still displayed in design museums all over the world.

 Very little about the outward appearance of their standing mixers have changed since the K5 launched in 1936.
 In recent years, however, Kitchenaid has begun to expand its range.
 IT began with the launch of the Artisan range in 2007.
 This was quickly followed by Kitchenaid’s first professional range.

 Later that decade Kitchenaid launched a full range of kitchen appliances including dishwashers, kettles, and toaster ovens.
 These are all available in some of Kitchenaid’s most iconic colorways.